 Eden said "I think I'm gonna move to California."
 And so she did.

-When looking at the picture and the way the road was shaped the right side of the panel resembled a kick drum.
-It was obvious what the drum shaped billboard would say.
-Only Gaslight fans would recognize it but it seemed to fit the story.
+Gaslight fans would recognize it and it seemed to fit the story.
 It was exactly what Eden would do when she got to Hollywood.

 When the Positive Charge video came out I was in the midst of painting this one.
 It was from the first Gaslight album in a long time and I was just getting addicted to this painting thing at the same time.